-Further, any violation of or failure to comply with the information contained in MEGlobal's Material Safety Data Sheet, Product Label, Product Information Guide, product literature or other product safety information is a misuse of MEGlobal Ethylene Glycol Products.
-These documents can be obtained by contacting your MEGlobal representative or MEGlobal's Customer Information Group.
+Further, any violation of or failure to comply with the information contained in MEGlobal's Safety Data Sheet, Product Label, Product Information Guide, product literature or other product safety information is a misuse of MEGlobal Ethylene Glycol Products.
+These documents can be obtained by contacting your MEGlobal sales representative.

 MEGlobal can not specify all circumstances in which MEGlobal Ethylene Glycol Products may be used in applications not supported by MEGlobal.
-Accordingly, you are strongly encouraged to immediately contact the MEGlobal Customer Information Group if you become aware that MEGlobal Ethylene Glycol Products may be or have been used in any such non-supported application.
+Accordingly, you are strongly encouraged to immediately contact the MEGlobal Customer Service Group if you become aware that MEGlobal Ethylene Glycol Products may be or have been used in any such nonsupported application.